angular/angular/aio/content/guide/router.md

 #### `snapshot`: the no-observable alternative

 This application won't re-use the `HeroDetailComponent`.
-The user always returns to the hero list to select another hero to view.
+The user always returns to the item list to select another item to view.
-There's no way to navigate from one hero detail to another hero detail without visiting the list component in between.
+There's no way to navigate from one item detail to another item detail without visiting the list component in between.
 Therefore, the router creates a new `HeroDetailComponent` instance every time.

 When you know for certain that a `HeroDetailComponent` instance will never be re-used, you can use `snapshot`.